 Is the Parent Club operation information on the DET website compulsory for schools?

 Yes.
 Schools are required to follow the Department’s policy regarding the establishment, operation and dissolution of Victorian government school Parent Clubs.
 Schools can find this information in the Policy and Advisory Library.

 What if my school is not complying with DET policy re Parent Clubs?

 Parent clubs are encouraged to first raise any issues with the school’s Principal.

-If the Parent Club is not satisfied that the issues have been resolved, the club is encouraged to contact the School Operations and Governance Unit, Department of Education and Training on (03) 7022 1346 or via email.
+If the Parent Club is not satisfied that the issues have been resolved, the club is encouraged to contact the School Operations and Governance Unit, Department of Education on (03) 7022 1346 or via email.

 Why do Parent Clubs have to be constituted if they are not recognised as a public entity?

 Regulation 51 of the Education and Training Reform Regulations 2017 requires that a Parent Club for a Victorian government school must be formed in accordance with Part 4, Division 7 of the Regulations.
 This means that a Parent Club can only be formed in accordance with the Regulations.
 The Model Constitution for Parent Clubs provides a sound governance framework for a Parent Club to operate and function efficiently and effectively, by setting out clear and transparent procedures for matters such as financial management, elections, meetings, record keeping and removing members from office.
 This plays a valuable role in managing potential issues (such as conflicts or disputes) within the club.
 It also ensures that funds are dealt with appropriately and transparently.
 Part 4, Division 7 sets out specific requirements for the establishment of a Parent Club, including the club’s Constitution.
 In particular, regulation 53(1)(4) requires that the constitution for a Parent Club must be consistent with the model constitution published by the Secretary from time to time.